julianfigueroaGL/gorilla-cast-docs/docs/lifecycle/application/application.md

 In order to implement a plugin in your Vue application, you should:

 - Install the desired plugin if required, for example using npm or yarn.
-- Include the plugin in your Vue instance, taking advantage of the `Vue.use` command as shown below
+- Include the plugin in your Vue instance, taking advantage of the `Vue.use` command as shown below.

 ```javascript
 // Create Vue Instance